Adventures in Babysitting (2016 film): Plot

-Once Lola retrieves the money, the group heads to the tow place before it closes and get the car back.
-Tiny and Scalper are arrested and the Sapphire Ferret is taken to an animal shelter.
+Once Lola retrieves the money, the group heads to the tow lot to get the car back.
+Tiny and Scalper are arrested and the ferret is taken to an animal shelter.
 Lola jokes how Jenny's night is more interesting than going to a concert with Zac and Jenny finally learns why Zac has suddenly become distant.
-She becomes angry with Lola, but Lola suggests driving to the Psychic Rockets concert to explain everything.
+She becomes angry with Lola, but Lola suggests driving to the concert to explain everything.
 Lola trades her precious camera but keeps the memory card in exchange for Jenny's admission so Jenny and Zac can reconcile.
 The group then races home before the parents.
-They successfully make it, but upon arrival, they find out about a much bigger mess: the washing machine has burst, with soap everywhere, and the Andersons' dog Lady Marmalade is covered with sauce, which is also all over the floor.
-Trey wash the car and then helps Emily clean their dog, Jenny and Katy clean the laundry room, and Lola, Bobby and AJ clean the kitchen.
-Once they all are done, Jenny, Katy and Emily leave to get them back home, and the Andersons' arrive home, where Lola immediately covers up and says they were great.
+Once they all are done, Jenny, Katy and Emily leave to get them back home, and the Andersons' arrive home, where Lola immediately covers up.
 Jenny does the same.
-As she leaves, Zac arrives telling Jenny he forgot to give Emily her headphones, and the two start dating, much to the delight of Katy and Emily who have been watching.
+Zac and Jenny start dating, much to the delight of Katy and Emily who have been watching.
 Lola gets her driver's license back from Officer James, who asks her out.
 The next day, it is revealed that Lola and Jenny have adopted some of the others' traits, and Jenny declines her photography scholarship, giving it to Lola, who begins a relationship with Officer James.

-At the end, Lola sends the pictures to Katy, Emily, AJ, Bobby, Trey, Jenny and accidentally Helen.
+In a mid-credits scene, Lola sends the pictures to Katy, Emily, AJ, Bobby, Trey, Jenny and accidentally Helen.